Mishrakishan/topocm_content/w0_background/band_structures.md

 To check that this is a representation of the derivative, apply $i k=\partial_x$ to $|\psi\rangle$ as $i k|\psi\rangle\approx \sum_n \frac{\psi_{n+1}-\psi_{n-1}}{2\Lambda}|n\rangle$.
 In addition, we need to represent the $N\times N$ matrix structure of $H(k=0)$.
 This is done by introducing label $a=1,\dots N$ so that the Hamiltonian is defined on a space labeled by $|a,n\rangle$.
-Applying these steps to the the $k\cdot p$ Hamiltonian takes the discrete form:
+Applying these steps to the $k\cdot p$ Hamiltonian takes the discrete form:

 $$
 H(k)\approx \sum_{n,a,b} H(k=0)_{ab}|a,n\rangle \langle b,n| +i H^{'}(k=0)_{ab}(|a,n+1\rangle\langle b,n|-|a,n\rangle\langle b,n+1|),